 - Inspecting the room at least 15 minutes before the program is scheduled to check whether all requested equipment is in place.
 A Conference Program Committee member will confirm that you have everything you need.

 - Introducing the speaker(s) or making sure someone else has been designated to introduce the speaker(s).
 Be sure to request biographical information from your speaker(s) before the conference.

-- Providing any assistance the speaker(s) or attendees may need during the program (securing speaker badge(s), distributing handouts, keeping time, assisting with AV, etc.).
+- Providing any assistance to the speaker(s) or attendees may need during the program.

 Speaker Travel and Housing